dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice.md

 - Processing messages from a message queue in the background of a web app while sharing common services such as `ILogger`.
 - A background task started with `Task.Run()`.

-You can basically offload any of those actions to a background task based on IHostedService.
+You can basically offload any of those actions to a background task that implements `IHostedService`.

 The way you add one or multiple `IHostedServices` into your `WebHost` or `Host` is by registering them up through the <xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionHostedServiceExtensions.AddHostedService%2A> extension method in an ASP.NET Core `WebHost` (or in a `Host` in .NET Core 2.1 and above).
 Basically, you have to register the hosted services within the familiar `ConfigureServices()` method of the `Startup` class, as in the following code from a typical ASP.NET WebHost.